kinow/autosubmit/docs/source/userguide/run/index.rst

     kill -9 22835

 .. important:: In case you want to restart the experiment, you must follow the
-    :ref:`restart` procedure, explained below, in order to properly resynchronize all completed jobs.
+    :ref:`workflow_recovery` procedure, explained below, in order to properly resynchronize all completed jobs.